payhub/payhubws-public-sdk/java_SDK/README.md

 		<version>2.5.0</version>
 	</dependency>

-* Updete the maven dependencies.
+* Update the maven dependencies.
 * You're ready to use our SDK.

 ## Contributing